 Standard formula for low-birth-weight infants following hospital discharge

-WHO recommends that low-birth-weight infants should be fed mother's own milk.
+WHO recommends that LBW infants should be fed mother's own milk.
 If these infants cannot be fed mother's own milk, they should be fed donor human milk (in settings where safe and affordable milk banking facilities are available or can be set up) or standard infant formula.

-Low-birth-weight infants are often small for their age when they are discharged from hospital.
+LBW infants are often small for their age when they are discharged from hospital.
 It has been suggested that feeding these infants with a nutrient-enriched formula rather than standard term formula might facilitate "catch-up" growth and improve development; however there is no consistent evidence to suggest that this is the case.
 Furthermore, the cost of nutrient-enriched infant formula is high and its availability in resource-limited settings is low.

-WHO therefore recommends that low-birth-weight infants who cannot be fed mother's own milk or donor human milk should be fed standard infant formula from the time of discharge until six months of age.
+LBW infants, including those with VLBW, who cannot be fed mother's own milk or donor human milk should be fed standard infant formula from the time of discharge until six months of age.

-Systematic reviews used to develop guidelines
+Systematic reviews used to develop the guidelines

 Related Cochrane reviews

-- Nutrient-enriched formula versus standard term formula for preterm infants following hospital discharge
+Nutrient-enriched formula versus standard term formula for preterm infants following hospital discharge